 NOTE 4: The service operation and the point of enforcement for the remote UE's authorization check with the remote UE's UDM can be decided during normative phase.
 For example, the relay UE's AMF may enforce the authorization after receiving the authorization information and/or Remote's UE subscription data from the remote UE's UDM (via existing Nudm_SDM_Get service operation).

 11. The Relay UE's AMF sends Authorization result to the Relay UE.
-The Relay UE may perform following procedure if the authorization is success or reject PC5 connection establishment if the authorization failed.
+The Relay UE may forward the authorization result to the remote UE if required, e.g. via the Discovery Response message or Direct Communication Accept message.
+If the authorization fails, the relay UE shall not respond to the discovery request message or shall reject PC5 connection establishment if the authorization failed.

+NOTE 5: Whether the authorization result needs security protection, e.g. to prevent the relay UE from modifying it, is expected to be addressed by SA WG3.

-12. Procedure continues depending on L3 procedure, e.g. step 3 in clause 6.6.2.
+12. Procedure continues depending on the L3 procedure, e.g. step 3 in clause 6.6.2 if the authorization is successful.